InvadingOctopus/octopuskit/Documentation/Architecture.md

 ### What should be Entities and what should be Components?

 - A spaceship, or a monster, are not components; they are entities.
 A spaceship may have a *ThrusterComponent*, and a *GunComponent*.
 A monster may have a *MonsterSpeciesComponent*.
-Both will have a `SpriteKitComponent`, `PhysicsComponent` etc.
+Both will have a `NodeComponent`, `PhysicsComponent` etc.

 > TODO: OKComponent API overview